-- Type of injury ٠
+- Type of injury

-- Mechanism: crush / penetrating / . amputation
+- Mechanism: crush/ penetrating/ amputation

-- Time of injury •
+- Time of injury

-- Open vs. closed wound / fracture ٠
+- Open vs. closed wound / fracture

-- Wound contamination ٠
+- Wound contamination

-- Medical history •
+- Medical history

 - Medications

-- Pain, swelling ٠ •

-- Deformity
+- Pain and/ or swelling - Deformity

-- Altered sensation / motor function
+- Altered sensation/ motor function

-- Diminished pulse / capillary refill
+- Diminished pulse/ capillary refill

 - Decreased extremity temperature

 - Differential

-- Abrasion Contusion
+- Abrasion

+- ContusionLaceration

-- Laceration •
+- Lacerali

-- Sprain •
+Sprain

-- Dislocation •
+- Dislocation

 - Fracture

 - Amputation

-- Recommended Exam: Mental Status, Extremity, Neuro • - Peripheral neurovascular status is important • - In amputations, time is critical.
-Transport and notify medical control immediately, so that the appropriate destination • can be determined. - Hip dislocations and knee and elbow fracture / dislocations have a high incidence of vascular compromise. • - Urgently transport any injury with vascular compromise. • - Blood loss may be concealed or not apparent with extremity injuries. • - Lacerations must be evaluated for repair within 6 hours from the time of injury. - Multiple casualty incident: Tourniquet Procedure may be considered first instead of direct pressure.
+- Recommended Exam: Mental Status, Extremity, Neuro, Perfusion - Peripheral neurovascular status is important to assess and document, as well as time of assessment. - In amputations, time is critical.
+Transport and notify medical control immediately, so that the appropriate destination can be determined. - Hip dislocations as well as knee and elbow fracture/ dislocations have a high incidence of vascular compromise. - Urgently transport any injury with neurological or vascular compromise. - Blood loss may be concealed or not apparent with extremity injuries. - Lacerations optimally should be evaluated for repair within 6 hours from the time of injury. - Multiple casualty incident: Tourniquet Procedure may be considered first instead of direct pressure.